spectrocloud/librarium/docs/docs-content/clusters/data-center/vmware/create-manage-vmware-clusters.md

 6. Select the cluster profile you want to use for the cluster.
 Click the **Next** to proceed.

-7. Modify any cluster profile layers if needed.
+7. Modify any cluster profile layers as needed.
 Click **Next** to continue.

 8. Fill out the VMware vSphere configuration details for the cluster.
 Refer to the table below to learn more about each option.
 Click **Next** to proceed.